vcsjones/vcsjones.dev/_posts/2016-10-13-authenticode-and-ecc.md

 primitives, such as CHACHA, x25519, and ECC, another place has remained relatively stagnant: binary signing.

-While many platforms deal with binary signing, I deal the most with, Authenticode which is part of the operating system.
+While many platforms deal with binary signing, I deal the most with Authenticode which is part of the Windows operating system.
 I thought it would be an interesting experiment to sign a few things with an ECDSA certificate and release them in to the wild.

 First I needed to find a CA willing to give me an ECDSA Authenticode